New City School

 Academic programming

-New City aims to grow students who have a strong sense of agency going into high school after 8th grade, who have gained a sense of themselves, are able to think critically, to communicate & collaborate effectively, to imagine & create, & who care about others.
-Their charter was anchored in the understanding that social learning is as important as & can leverage academic learning.
+New City aims to grow students: who have a strong sense of agency going into high school after 8th grade; who have gained a sense of themselves; who are able to think critically, to communicate & to collaborate effectively; who imagine & create; & who care about others.
+Their charter was anchored in the understanding that social learning is as important as, & can leverage, academic learning.
 The New City program values challenging learning & utilizes EL Education ELA & Eureka Math as core curricula.
 They are in the process of developing learning “expeditions” that tackle social studies & science standards through inquiry-driven & locally relevant, hands-on, learning adventures.
-As a staff they value of relationships for learning & systematically cultivate a professional community that can model caring & cooperation for students.
+As a staff, they value relationships for learning & systematically cultivate a professional community that can model caring & cooperation for students.
 “Crew” (where no one is a passenger) starts the day with team-building & social skills development.

 Special education programming